 Thousands of writers and illustrators also receive payments via their publishers, rather than directly as members.

-Many members are now getting the information they need from the online Help Centre: there were nearly 25,000 views of information on the Help Centre in 2018–19.
+Many members are now getting the information they need from the online Help Centre: there were more than 29,000 views of information on the Help Centre in 2019–20.

-Of the 43% of customers who provided feedback on the response to their enquiry, 97% were satisfied with the response.
+Of the customers who provided feedback on the response to their enquiry, 97% were satisfied with the response.